 Before entering private practice, Ms. Tsesmelis served as a law clerk to the Honorable Richard K. Eaton of the United States Court of International Trade and for the Honorable Nicholas Tsoucalas of the United States Court of International Trade.
 During law school, Ms. Tsesmelis interned in the Criminal Division at the United States Attorney’s Office, Eastern District of New York.
 She also served as the Managing Editor of the New York International Law Review and was a recipient of a merit-based tuition scholarship.

-In 2011, Ms. Tsesmelis was named a New York “Super Lawyers, Rising Star.”
+From 2011 through the present, Ms. Tsesmelis has been named a New York “Super Lawyers, Rising Star.”
 Ms. Tsesmelis is active in her community and serves on the Board of Directors of the Hellenic Lawyer’s Association of New York and is active with the Hellenic Times Scholarship Fund, where she serves as a Chairwoman for the annual fundraising Gala.
 From 2007 to 2010, Ms. Tsesmelis served as the Executive Secretary for the Standing Committee on the United Nations at the Association of the Bar of the City of New York.

 Ms. Tsesmelis has lectured extensively on alternative dispute resolution and the FCPA and has written the following articles: